-Mott MacDonald Limited was commissioned by Network Rail to produce a Precautionary Method Statement in relation to legally protected species with potential to be affected by the proposed closure of, and/or changes to rights at 61 level crossings (hereafter known as the Scheme).
-These crossings are located on railway lines within the counties of Essex and Hertfordshire, the unitary authorities of Thurrock and Southend-on-Sea and the London Borough of Havering.
+Mott MacDonald Limited was commissioned by Network Rail to produce a Precautionary Method statement in relation to legally protected species with potential to be affected by the proposed closure of, and/or changes to rights at 24 level crossings (hereafter known as the Scheme).
+These crossings are located on railway lines within the county of Suffolk.

-The ecological features covered in this report are designated sites and habitats of principal importance (HPIs) (Section 41 of the NERC Act 2006), European badger Meles meles, bats, breeding birds, great crested newt Triturus cristatus, hazel dormouse Muscardinus avellanarius, European otter Lutra lutra, European water vole Arvicola amphibius, common species of reptile, white-clawed crayfish Austropotamobius pallipes and non-native invasive plant species (Indian balsam Impatiens glandulifera, Japanese knotweed Fallopia japonica and floating pennywort Hydrocotyle ranunculoides).
+The ecological features covered in this report are designated sites and habitats of principal importance (HPIs) (Section 41 of the NERC Act 2006), European badger Meles meles, bats, breeding birds, great crested newt Triturus cristatus, hazel dormouse Muscardinus avellanarius, European otter Lutra lutra, European water vole Arvicola amphibius, common species of reptile and non-native invasive plant species (Indian balsam Impatiens glandulifera).

-Sites of Special Scientific Interest (SSSI) are protected under the Wildlife and Countryside Act 1981 (as amended) and the Countryside and Rights of Way Act 2000 (in England and Wales) from certain activities that may be damaging the features of interest.
-Local Wildlife Sites (LoWS) are designated by local authorities and are a material consideration when planning applications are being determined.
+Special Protection Areas (SPAs) are protected under EC Birds Directive (Directive 2009/147/EC) and are included in the Natura 2000 ecological network, set up under the Habitats Directive 92/43/EEC.
+Ramsar wetland and Sites of Special Scientific Interest (SSSI) are protected under the Wildlife and Countryside Act 1981 (as amended) from certain activities that may be damaging to the features of interest.
+SSSI's are also afforded protection under the Countryside and Rights of Way Act 2000 (in England and Wales).
+County Wildlife Sites (CWS) are designated by local authorities and are a material consideration when planning applications are being determined.
 The Hedgerows Regulations (1997) protect countryside hedgerows by allowing the Planning Authority to control their removal.
+Reedbed habitat is protected under The Natural Environment and Rural Communities (NERC) Act 2006 which states: